Xavier595/2ndTask-PlazasMoyanoJavier/Example/README.md

 ```

 ![Merge – part 1](y.png)

+* The GitHub Branches view confirms the status of the branches after the operation.
 ![Merge – part 2](y1.png)

 ## z) Give access to a friend
 Repository access was granted to another user on GitHub, enabling collaboration.

 ![Access – part 1](z.png)

 ![Access – part 2](z_1.png)

 ## z1) Create a conflict